joshlie98/AI-Convo-Analysis/README.md

 ## Status

 Conversation generation and sentiment analysis are fully implemented.
-Exploratory data analysis and visualization are currently in progress.
+Exploratory data analysis and visualization are finished - translation to english is in progress